crisrover/DOD-Test/README.md

 A very short and simple test covering cache line utilization comparing OOP approach vs DOD approach.

+# Disclaimer

+No error checking is performed, if it crashes it is because it runs oout of memory.
+Closing big memory consumers like Chrome etc, will help.

 ## Results on personal machines:

 ### Intel(R) Core(TM) i3-4160 CPU @ 3.60GHz   3.60 GHz 8 GB RAM